fkyprianou/deved-platform/content/blog/en/introducing-the-relaunch-of-the-vonage-developer-community.md

 **Connect**: Network and collaborate with a global community of passionate developers, share ideas, and seek guidance from experienced professionals.

-**Learn:** Expand your knowledge through in-depth discussions, tutorials, articles, and documentation shared by experts in various domains.
+**Learn:** Expand your knowledge through in-depth discussions, tutorials, articles, and documentation shared by experts.

 **Innovate:** Discover new ways to leverage Vonage APIs, exchange best practices, and get inspired by real-world success stories.